opengisch/QField-docs/documentation/how-to/map-styling.en.md

 2. Open the section Symbology in *Properties > Symbology*
 3. In the *Symbol Layer Panel* choose *Simple marker*.
 !![](../assets/images/symbol_layer_panel.png)
-4. Change the SymbSol layer type in *Symbol layer type > SVG marker*.
+4. Change the Symbol layer type in *Symbol layer type > SVG marker*.
 !![](../assets/images/symbol_layer_type.png)
 5. Scroll down to the bottom panel.
 6. Click on the right side of the file selection button to open the drop down menu.